pmichaillat/hugo-website/README.md

 <img width="453" alt="desktop" src="https://github.com/pmichaillat/pmichaillat.github.io/assets/85443660/eff134d2-6097-4bc2-bfd7-4f5c18571789">

+## Software

+The website was built with Hugo v0.124.1 on an Apple Silicon Mac running macOS Sonoma 14.4.1.

 ## License

 The content of this repository is licensed under the terms of the MIT License.